JWalshe86/Nags-With-Notions/README.md

 The colour palette was generated using coolors.com.
 The colours used were warm and relaxing just like Nags with Notions.

 ![color-palette](assets/images/readme-images/color-palette.png)

+The main color used was #284b63 or dark blue.
+It was felt that this color was elegant and made the page look classy.

+#d9d9d9 or grey was used in the about section.
+This color complemented the dark blue, as per color palette above.

+The reviews and video section were left as white, as this complemented both the grey and dark blue and gave a light feel to this area of the page.

+The black background cover on botht the main title and pizza menu titles are 20% transparant.
+This is so the images of pizza behind the text can be viewed.
+The black and white is to aid accessability.

 ## Typography